zavoloklom/docker-compose-linter/docs/cli.md

 npx dclint docker-compose.yml compose-configs
 ```

+## Overriding Config

+Command-line options always take precedence over values defined in the configuration file.

+For example, rules disabled via `--disable-rule` will override any settings for those rules in the config.

 ## CLI Options

 You can view all the CLI options by running `npx dclint -h`.